 If you’re pregnant and over the age of 35, you may have heard the term “geriatric pregnancy.”
-Odds are, you're probably not shopping around for nursing homes just yet, so you may be wondering why on earth your pregnancy has already been dubbed geriatric.
-So what gives?
-Why all the talk about geriatrics when you're growing a baby?
+Odds are, you probably don’t qualify for any seniors’ discounts just yet, so you may be wondering why on earth your pregnancy has been called geriatric.

 - premature birth

 - birth defects

 - preeclampsia, a serious form of high blood pressure